EnglundE/pasta-palace-ms2/README.md

 > Features out of scope for the first release:
 > * The possibility to actually make the purchase from the basket.
+> * Add information about purchase, how long it will take and maybe real time update.
 > * The possibility to see available slots to book a table function in real time.

 - ### Structure